ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 #### Disease Settings

 The _Disease Settings_ file contains the parameters that define the behaviour of the disease.
 Within this file, the user can change the following quantities:
-  * The parameters of the distributions used to sample the duration an individual spends in a given virus compartment.
+  * The parameters of the distributions used to sample the duration an individual spends in a given virus state.
   * The likelihood of a test producing a false negative or false positive result.
   * The distribution used to sample the duration a test takes to be administered.
   * The distribution used to sample the duration a test result takes to be delivered.